A Photographer’s Paradise

 Photographing the Zion Narrows can be challenging since you are hiking up the Virgin River on slippery rocks against the current.
 Throughout the hike, the water is less than knee-deep, but sometimes the Virgin river can come up to your waist.
 For the best photo ops take the Bottom-Up trail (no permits are required) all the way up to the section called Wall Street.
 This hike will take around 3-4 hours from the parking lot of the Temple of Sinawava.

-The Narrows in Zion National Park is one of the best canyon hikes in the world and it is an amazing place to experience and photograph.
+The Zion Narrows is one of the best canyon hikes in the world and it is an amazing place to experience and photograph.
 The sandstone walls change color with reflected light from the canyon opening up top and create surreal images.

 Be prepared, be safe, have the right clothes and shoes and enjoy this amazing adventure.